How to Conceal Every Type of Breakout, Including Big Stress PimplesJune 08, 2023

 How to Conceal Whiteheads, Blackheads and More

-“Makeup can help correct any discoloration but won’t be able to cover any rough or raised skin texture,” says Spickard.
+“Makeup can help correct discoloration, but it won’t be able to cover any rough or raised skin texture,” says Spickard.
 What you can do, however, is be diligent about setting your foundation and concealer with a loose powder, which can help smooth out the appearance of the skin’s surface.
-We love the Dermablend Professional Setting Powder or the Huda Beauty Easy Bake Loose Baking & Setting Powder.
-“Apply powder with a damp beauty sponge and press that onto the blemish to set your work.”
+We love the LYS Beauty Triple Fix Translucent Pressed Setting Powder, which comes in five complexion colors and one translucent shade for a customized look.